 To one, the verdict was clear: “Rdr got brutally robbed, wtf.” de Ridder’s early progress, mixing kicks and punches to disrupt the Brazilian’s rhythm and landing shots after the brief pause for a low blow, likely gave some the impression that the Dutch fighter was edging ahead.

 Echoing that sentiment, another questioned the scoring: “30-27????
 What are the judges smoking?”
 That reaction mirrored others who felt the match was closer than the scorecards suggested.
 “It honestly felt like a draw,” one user remarked.
+With not a single round scored in the Dutch veteran’s favor, the response aptly captured the sentiment.

 But not everyone disagreed with the verdict.
 For instance, one fan wrote, “It was a good decision.
 RDR sucks, and he’s a quitter who was falling all over the place even though Caio wasn’t even landing it clean.”
 While de Ridder had moments of success, as the fight progressed, it became clear which fighter was landing the more effective shots.
 Despite the back-and-forth action, Borralho found an opening and controlled the bout. de Ridder’s efforts failed to make any significant impact.

 A more nuanced take followed: “We had it 29-28.
 Back-and-forth fight with both fighters seemingly exhausted by the end.
-Borralho ultimately landed the more powerful shots and important control time in the final round.
+Borralho ultimately landed the more powerful shots and had important control time in the final round.
 “It was not a draw.
-But labelling it a “robbery” just because de Ridder had early successes before Borralho regained control may stretch the argument.
+But labelling it a ‘robbery’ just because de Ridder had early successes before Borralho regained control may stretch the argument.

-Especially when they see their favorite fighter suffer a loss, emotions can cloud judgment, and some begin to feel he deserved a better result.
+In close fights, strong reactions from fans are common, especially when they see their favorite fighter suffer a loss, emotions can cloud judgment, and some begin to feel he deserved a better result.
 The better way to judge it is by breaking down each round, not by how it felt in the moment.